Choose a day

 Learn more06:00Wednesday

-Episode 2.
+Episode 5.
 A lively discussion between scholars of completely different religions to tackle one tough question.
-In this week's episode, "A Sunni, Shia, Catholic and Ahmadi inquire why this (the Messiah) is a concept only in Abrahamic faiths?".
+In this week's episode, "A Jewish Rabbi, A Muslim Imam and a Christian pastor answer if their religion has ever created evil and evil people?".

 Learn more06:30Wednesday

-Tune is to hear recitation of the Holy Qur'an, Chapter 6 Verse 88-111.
+Tune is to hear recitation of the Holy Qur'an, Chapter 3 Verse 193-201 and Chapter 4 Verse 1-12.
 Recitation of the Holy Qur'an is by Maulana Feroz Alam.

 Learn more07:00Wednesday